Wellbeing Programmes

 Follow On Bipolar Programme Support and Self Care Group

-Once the 6 weeks is complete, you will be invited (via email) to attend an ongoing Support & Self Care Group for past participants of the Living Well With Bipolar Disorder Programme.
+On completion of the programme, you will be invited (via email) to attend an ongoing Support & Self Care Group for past participants of the Living Well With Bipolar Disorder Programme.
 This will enable you to continue to avail of peer-to-peer support if you so wish.
-We offer two groups – on a Monday and Wednesday.

 You also have the option of attending the Aware Support & Self Care Groups which are open to any adult experiencing depression, bipolar disorder or related mood conditions.